ReactNativeSchool/react-native-quiz/README.md

 ---

 This project was put together to serve as an example to help you in building your own React Native apps.
 Feel free to download it and tinker with it!

-> If you're interested in learning more about React Native be sure to visit [React Native School](https://www.reactnativeschool.com/) for dozens of React Native tutorials!